straw-hat-team/adr/adrs/1358452048/README.md

 ```

 In the previous example, React loses the ability to figure out if the component
-needs to be re-render since it is no longer a component but a function call.
+needs to be re-rendered since it is no longer a component but a function call.

 Also, subjectively speaking, it feels non-React since we lose the JSX syntax.